codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-actions.rst

 Assignment Action Buttons
 =========================
-Additional options are available from the **Actions** button in the assignment.
-Access assignment **Actions** by selecting the **Settings** icon in the assignment.
+Additional options are available from the **Actions** section, accessed via the **Settings** icon in the assignment.

 .. image:: /img/class_administration/assignmentsettings.png
    :alt: Settings

-Open the **Actions** menu to see additional buttons that allow you to run a plagiarism check, mark and unmark all assignments as completed, download the assignment grade data, reset student's work on assignments, re-run an auto-grade script, and release the grades for the assignment.
+Open the **Progress** tab to see additional buttons that allow you to:
+   - Run a plagiarism check
+   - Mark and unmark all assignments as completed
+   - Download the assignment grade data
+   - Reset students' work on assignments
+   - Re-run an auto-grade script
+   - Release grades for the assignment

 .. image:: /img/actionarea.png
    :alt: Actions Button